 - Current Year: Redshirt Senior

-- Height/Weight: 6’6″, 275 pounds
+- Height/Weight: 6’6″, 271 pounds

-Tyree Wilson scouting report
+Tyree Wilson Scouting Report

 Size alone, of course, isn’t enough.
 A level of functional athleticism must also be present.
 Luckily for Wilson, he has that and more.
 The Texas Tech EDGE shows off intense acceleration capacity when he has room to open up his strides and churn his legs.
-Additionally, he has high-level initial burst when he’s able to pin his ears back.
+Additionally, he has a high-level initial burst when he’s able to pin his ears back.
 His long-track explosiveness allows him to surge through gaps and pressure blockers on stunts.

 For his size, Wilson has excellent explosive capacity, and he can channel that momentum into force at contact.
 Moreover, the Texas Tech EDGE has the explosiveness to overtake the tackle to the apex and acquire space to surge inside.
 He’s also flashed the ability to control his acceleration and throttle up into the apex with long, powerful strides.

-Going further, Wilson has shown he can reduce his surface area and splice his way around blocks.
+Wilson has shown he can reduce his surface area and splice his way around blocks.
 He can pinch moderately tight angles and pivot around blocks when he has enough space.
 With those opportunities, Wilson has proven himself to be able to corner with surprising control and quickness after piercing through gaps.
 Furthermore, he has the flexibility to snap his hips into place upon extending and driving his power forward.

 Wilson is more of a linear athlete overall, but he does have serviceable agility and twitch.
 At his maximum, he’s a surprisingly fleet-footed mover, and he can quickly chop his feet to accelerate into contact as a rusher.
 He can also use modest lateral twitch to displace tackles and bait them into extending early.
 Furthermore, Wilson flashes impressive lateral agility when shading around moving blocks to invade gaps.